 Suggested reading:

-- The New Turing Omnibus (A Kee Dewdney)
+• The New Turing Omnibus (Dewdney)

-- How to Think Like a Mathematician (Kevin Houston)
+• How to Think Like a Mathematician (Kevin Houston)

-- Hromkovic, Algorithmic Adventures: From Knowledge to Magic
+• Algorithmic Adventures: From Knowledge to Magic (Hromkovic)

-- Singh, The Code Book: The Secret History of Codes and Code-breaking
+• The Code Book: The Secret History of Codes and Code-breaking (Singh)

 Journals and magazines: